How to find my WooCommerce returning customers

 WooCommerce new vs returning customers

 But this information can be explored even further.
-You may want to know your WooCommerce new vs returning customers proportion in the last 30 days.
+You may want to know the proportion of your WooCommerce new vs. returning customers in the last 30 days.
 As we mentioned earlier, there are many ways to tackle this issue.
-In this example we’ll use the “Placed an order” filter.
+We’ll use the “Placed an order” filter in this example.
 Here are the filters to find the new vs returning customers for the last 30 days (or any other period):

 • New customers in the last 30 days: “Placed a completed order in the last 30 days” (14 users)